FAQ

 The DEIS includes assessments of water use, air quality, wildlife habitat, climate impacts, noise, cultural and historic resources, visual impacts, traffic, socioeconomic effects, and land use.

-You can download the DEIS and supporting documents from the BLM’s ePlanning site [insert link] or from this website’s [Environmental Review] section.
+You can download the DEIS and supporting documents from the BLM’s ePlanning site or from this website’s Environmental Review section.

 No. The DEIS is a draft document open for public review.
 Feedback received during the public comment period will be used to develop the Final Environmental Impact Statement (FEIS), expected in late 2025.